 Remove avatars and props from the stage

-The Depth tool provides another way to remove avatars and props from the stage: drag a thumbnail away from the bar, and you will be asked if you want to remove this media item from the stage.
+The Depth tool provides another way to remove avatars and props from the stage: drag a thumbnail away from the bar, and you’ll be asked if you want to remove this media item from the stage.

-This can also be done with an avatar that is held by someone else, which is useful if another player’s internet connection has dropped and they have left a “ghost avatar” on the stage – an avatar that is held by a player who is no longer on the stage.
+This can also be done with an avatar that’s held by someone else, which is useful if another player’s internet connection has dropped and they’ve left a ‘ghost avatar’ on the stage – an avatar that’s held by a player who’s no longer on the stage.

-But take care, as it is possible to accidentally remove an avatar that is held by another player.
-There is a prompt that will ask you if you really want to do this.
+But take care, as it is possible to accidentally remove an avatar that’s held by another player.
+There’s a prompt that will ask you if you really want to do this.